materialstyle/materialstyle/site/content/3.1/migration.md

 ### Theming
 We have created <a class="link-pink" href="https://materialstyle.github.io/theme-builder">Theme builder</a>,
-a tool for customizing Material Style themes.
-With this tool, you can effortlessly select your **primary** theme color, set the global `border-width`, and adjust `border-radius`.
+a tool for customizing Material Style.
+With this tool, you can effortlessly select your theme color, set the global `border-width`, and adjust `border-radius`.
 The tool offers real-time previews on components, making it easy to visualize your design choices.
-Additionally, it automatically generates **CSS variables** based on your **primary** theme color selection.
-To customize other theme colors, simply replace the word "primary" in the CSS variables with the theme of your choice like **secondary**, **tertiary** etc.
+Additionally, it automatically generates **CSS variables** based on your theme color selection.

 ---